Honey bee: Galleria mellonella

-Larval stages of the moth G. mellonella parasitize both wild and cultivated honey bees, in particular Apis mellifera and Apis cerana.
-Eggs are laid within the hive, and the larvae that hatch tunnel through and destroy the honeycombs that contain bee larva and their honey stores.
+Larval stages of the moth Galleria mellonella parasitize both wild and cultivated honey bees, in particular Apis mellifera and Apis cerana.
+Eggs are laid within the hive and the larvae that hatch tunnel through and destroy the honeycombs that contain bee larva and their honey stores.
 The tunnels they create are lined with silk, which entangles and starves emerging bees.
-Destruction of honeycombs also result in honey leaking and being wasted.
+Destruction of honeycombs also results in honey leaking and being wasted.
 Both G. mellonella adults and larvae are possible vectors for pathogens that can infect bees, including the Israeli acute paralysis virus and the black queen cell virus.

-To manage the mite, temperature treatments are possible, but also distorts wax of the honeycombs.
+To manage the mites, temperature treatments are possible, but also distort the wax of the honeycombs.
 Chemical fumigants, particularly CO2, are also used.

 Varroa mites

 Varroa mites are arguably the biggest threat to honey bees in the United States.
-These mites invade hives and reproduce by laying eggs on pupa.
+These mites invade hives and reproduce by laying eggs on the pupa.
 The hatching mites eat away at the pupa, causing deformities as well as spreading disease.
 If not detected and treated early on, the mite population may increase to such an extent that the hive will succumb to the diseases and deformities caused by the mites.
+It was widely believed that the mites drank the blood of bees.
+However, a 2018 study Article in PNAS: "Linking pesticides and gut health in bees" showed that they feed on the fat body tissue of live bees, not the blood.

 Mite treatment is accomplished by several methods, including treatment strips and acid vaporization.

 Bee products

 Honey

-Honey is the complex substance made when bees ingest nectar, process it, and store the substance into honey combs.
+Honey is a complex substance made when bees ingest nectar, process it, and store the substance in honeycombs.
 All living species of Apis have had their honey gathered by indigenous peoples for consumption.
 A. mellifera and A. cerana are the only species that have had their honey harvested for commercial purposes.

 Beeswax

 Worker bees of a certain age secrete beeswax from a series of exocrine glands on their abdomens.
 They use the wax to form the walls and caps of the comb.
-As with honey, beeswax is gathered by humans for various purposes such as candle making, waterproofing, soap and cosmetics manufacturing, pharmaceuticals, art, furniture polish and more.
+As with honey, beeswax is gathered by humans for various purposes such as candle making, waterproofing, soap and cosmetics manufacturing, pharmaceuticals, art, furniture polish, and more.

 Bee bread

-Bees collect pollen in their pollen baskets and carry it back to the hive.
+Bees collect pollen in their pollen baskets called corbiculae and carry it back to the hive.

-Worker bees combine pollen, honey and glandular secretions and allow it to ferment in the comb to make bee bread.
+Worker bees combine pollen, honey, and glandular secretions and allow them to ferment in the comb to make bee bread.
 The fermentation process releases additional nutrients from the pollen and can produce antibiotics and fatty acids which inhibit spoilage.
 Bee bread is eaten by nurse bees (younger workers) which produce the protein-rich royal jelly needed by the queen and developing larvae in their hypopharyngeal glands.

 In the hive, pollen is used as a protein source necessary during brood-rearing.
 In certain environments, excess pollen can be collected from the hives of A. mellifera and A. cerana.
 The product is used as a health supplement.
 It has been used with moderate success as a source of pollen for hand pollination.